 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to submit a thread of at least 300 words in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to submit a thread of at least 300 words in response to the provided prompt for each discussion.
 For each thread, the student must support his/her assertions with at least 2 citations in current APA format.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be at least 150 words and cite at least 1 source.

-The student will be assigned to a group to complete an essay describing how the Bible is related to the topics covered in the course.
+The student will complete an essay describing how the Bible is related to the topics covered in the course.
 The essay must be at least 1,000 words and include a clear integration of the Bible in relation to a course topic.
-In addition, the group must use at least 2 scholarly sources to substantiate their position (the group may use the textbook as 1 source).
+In addition, at least 2 scholarly sources to substantiate their position (the textbook may be used as 1 source).
 Sources must be cited in current APA format.
-The group will work on the essay in their group discussion board and then post the completed essay in the course-wide discussion board for everyone to read.
-Replies to other groups’ essays are not required, but are strongly encouraged.
-In addition to the discussion board post, 1 member of the group must submit the essay to SafeAssign.
+Upon completion, the student will post their paper in the “Discussion: Business and Faith Integration Paper” thread of the discussion board.
+Replies to other student essays are not required, but are strongly encouraged.
+In addition to the discussion board post, the student must submit the essay to SafeAssign.

 The student will view a video on biblical worldview and how it relates to one’s profession.
 The student will then take an untimed quiz consisting of 6 multiple-choice and fill-in-the-blank questions.